 - 1. Along Washington Blvd., Russell St., Wilson St., and Pharr St., existing single-family residential should be maintained, enhanced, and upgraded.
 New residential infill may be considered at densities up to 8 DUA to provide an opportunity for a diversity of housing types, such as single-family, duplexes, triplexes, quadraplexes, and townhomes that are of compatible form and scale with the existing neighborhood. - 2.
 Civic/Institutional uses, such as the existing church and accessory uses are appropriate. - 3.
 Properties along Hampton Church Rd. with frontage on or within approximately 400' of N. Tryon St. should be developed or redeveloped for residential, office, and/or civic/institutional uses.
 Retail uses are also appropriate if located on the ground floor of multi-storied buildings.
 Structured parking should be lined with active uses along the street or screened from view from the street and sidewalk.
 Commercial uses with drive-through facilities and/or gasoline pumps are not appropriate. - 4.
-Remaining properties on Hampton Church Rd. should include at least two residential building types (up to 22 DUA), such as single family, duplexes, triplexes, quadraplexes, townhomes, and multi-family buildings.
+Remaining properties on Hampton Church Rd. are appropriate for moderate to high density residential development (8 to above 22 DUA).
+Development in this area is encouraged to include a variety of housing options (e.g. single family, duplex, triplex, quadraplex, multi-family, etc.).